HappySeaFox/sail/README.md

 - Read and write meta information like JPEG comments
 - Easily extensible with new image formats for those who want to implement a specific codec for his/her needs
 - Qt, SDL, and pure C examples
+- The best MIME icons in the computer industry

 ## Features NOT provided